markbaaijens/rpmusicserver/README.md

 Note.
 This environment is very limited b/c not all components which the code interacts with, such as disks or docker-containers or the Pi itself, are not available (however, you can spoof some of those components).
 But for seeing changes in the UI, this works just fine.

 ### Local LMS-player
 As a developer, it is usefull to have at least one player which can connect to the LMS-server.
-We can easily transform a regular laptop or PC to an local player, just for testing purposes.
+We can easily transform a regular laptop or PC to a local player, just for testing purposes.

 Steps for installing a local player:
 - install squeezelite